Bonaire Sea Turtle

 Yes, you can adopt a turtle with WWF.
 Donations from turtle adoptions go both directly to support turtles, as well as to fund our wider work to protect nature and our planet.
 Adoptions are symbolic for donating and supporting our conservation work with different species.
 By adopting a turtle, you will be supporting a whole group of turtles, rather than one individual.

-You can adopt a turtle with WWF from just £3 a month if you pay via Direct Debit, or with a minimum one-off payment of £36.
+You can adopt a sea turtle with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
 To adopt a turtle with WWF, select your donation amount on the widget, click 'Adopt Now' and then complete your donation via our secure online checkout.

-You can adopt a turtle with WWF from just £3 a month via Direct Debit, or from just £36 via a one-off payment.
-Your money could go further if you pay by Direct Debit as this supports our long-term planning and helps keep our administration costs down.
+You can adopt a sea turtle with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
+Your money goes further by Direct Debit as this supports our long-term planning and helps keep our administration costs down.

-When you adopt a turtle with WWF, 50% of your donation will fund programs of work that directly support turtles while the remaining 50% will fund other projects that need it most.
+When you adopt a sea turtle with WWF, your donation will not only fund programs of work that directly support sea turtles, but also other vital projects to help bring our world back to life.
 After adopting a turtle you'll receive a welcome pack including an optional toy and note from the WWF team welcoming you on board.
 We'll keep you updated on how you're supporting our vital work by sending you three adoption updates a year.

 Turtle adoptions help us; influence national policy including input into the Fiji Sea Turtle Recovery Plan; reduce accidental by-catch of turtles and lobby to have on-board observers on fishing vessels; encourage use of less-harmful fishing gear - for example use of 'circle hooks' instead of traditional 'j' hooks.